makolon/hsr_ikfastpy/README.md

 ```

 ### Simulation & Real Demo
-In oder to run the following demo, you need to build another docker container.
+In order to run the following demo, you need to build another docker container.
 ```
 cd docker/docker_hsr
 ./build.sh